couchbaselabs/ToDoLite-Android/tutorial.md

 ## 30 minutes: Couchbase Mobile Presentation

+	paragraph + link to download the slide deck what's the problem we're fixing
+	what if you had to code that from scratch

+## 30 minutes: Couchbase Lite in-depth

+	paragraph + link to download the slide deck show all the steps
+	explain what's a recycler view

-## 120 minutes: Hands on Couchbase Lite
+## 90 minutes: Hands on Couchbase Lite

 ### Getting started